 If your child has a special educational need or disability, you will find a wide range of information on this Guide for Families from Leeds City Council.

 All schools are required by law to provide a minimum offer of support for children and young people with any kind of special educational need, including social, emotional and mental health needs.
-You can find out more about this in the guide here and the help available for your child in school can be accessed through your school.
+Leeds City Council provides this and the help available for your child in school can be accessed through your school.
 Below are the top three recommended sites by other parents and carers in Leeds but there are lots more useful resources for parents available.

 PAPYRUS can offer advice if you are worried about a young person who might be having thoughts of suicide.Go to Papyrus

 YoungMinds parent helpline